bitovi/academy/src/react/2-intro-to-jsx.md

 }
 ```

+Even from this simple example, we can see 3 big takeaways.

-Above, we see that the component `HelloWorld` is capitalized.
+1. the component `HelloWorld` is capitalized.
 This is not an accident.
 It's mandatory.
 If a component name is lowercase, React assumes it to be a normal HTML tag (like `span`, or `div`).
 So the capital naming convention is useful in that it disambiguates the code from normal HTML elements.

-Also notice that our component has this argument called `props`.
-We will be going into more detail about this component in later sections but you can think of `props` as simply an argument object that we pass into a component to make it more reusable.
+2. We pass 'name' to our `HelloWorld` component.
+These HTML attribute-like descriptors are called `props`, and React passes them to the `HelloWorld` component for us.
+The argument `props` is simply an object containing all of the attribute-like things we passed in.
+We will be going into more detail about `props` later but recognize that they make components more reuseable.
 Above, I'm reusing the component with 3 different names.

-And lastly, you'll notice that somehow via the magic of React, we have embedded html code directly into a function.
+3. And lastly, you'll notice that somehow via the magic of React, we have embedded html code directly into a function.
 We'll describe this magic (known as `JSX` below).

 ## Creating HTML with React

 Before we talk about how React creates HTML, let's discuss how user interfaces are created in React.

-At its core, React is a JavaScript library that helps create reusable front-end components.
-One of the unique features of React is that it allows you to describe the way your components look using only JavaScript.
+At its core, React is a JavaScript library that allows you to describe the way your components look using only JavaScript.
 But this "all JS" approach comes with some downsides, namely it becomes arduous to describe complex page hierarchies using only pure JavaScript.
 When first learning React, it's good to be aware of the [element API](https://reactjs.org/docs/react-api.html), but keep in mind that most React developers will forego this for an alternative syntactic sugar called JSX.

 ### React's Element API